AlihanBulut61/dsa210-Project-istanbul-traffic-weather/README.md

 ## Motivation
 Istanbul is one of the most congested cities in the world, and its traffic varies drastically with season, weekday, and even weather changes.
 Understanding how **rain, temperature, wind**, and **holidays** impact congestion can help improve urban mobility planning and reduce travel delays.
-This project aligns with the DSA 210 requirement to integrate **at least two independent datasets** and perform exploratory data analysis and hypothesis testing.

 ---